Title

 The Guidelines for the Implementation of R.A.
 No. 7171 allocate 15% of excise taxes on locally manufactured Virginia type cigarettes to beneficiary provinces for cooperative, livelihood, agro-industrial, and infrastructure projects, with the Department of Budget and Management responsible for determining the qualified provinces and issuing funding checks directly to them.

-Republic Act No. 7171 is an Act to promote the development of farmers in the Virginia tobacco-producing provinces and provides for their share equivalent to 15% of the excise taxes on locally manufactured Virginia type cigarettes.
+It is an implementing guideline for Republic Act (RA) No. 7171, which promotes the development of farmers in Virginia tobacco-producing provinces by providing those beneficiary provinces a share equivalent to 15% of the excise taxes on locally manufactured Virginia-type cigarettes.

-The Department of Budget and Management (DBM), the Bureau of Internal Revenue (BIR), the National Tobacco Administration (NTA), and the Local Government Units (LGUs) of provinces producing Virginia tobacco, including municipalities and cities, are covered.
+It covers the Department of Budget and Management (DBM), Bureau of Internal Revenue (BIR), National Tobacco Administration (NTA), and the provinces producing Virginia tobacco, including the LGUs (municipalities and cities) within each beneficiary province.

-The fund is computed based on actual BIR collections of excise taxes on locally manufactured Virginia type cigarettes for the second calendar year preceding the year of distribution.
+BIR must collect and set aside the equivalent of 15% of the excise tax collection on locally manufactured Virginia-type cigarettes for the second calendar year preceding the year of distribution.

-LGUs must record receipts and disbursements separately and ensure projects funded are duly approved by their respective legislative councils through an appropriation ordinance or resolution.
+Projects implemented by LGUs must be duly approved by their legislative councils (Sangguniang Bayan, Panlalawigan Panglungsod) through an appropriation ordinance or resolution.

 Analyze Cases Smarter, Faster